abpio/abp-commercial-docs/en/modules/audit-logging.md

 Identity is pre-installed in [the startup templates](../Startup-Templates/Index).
 So, no need to manually install it.

-## Packages

-This module follows the [module development best practices guide](https://docs.abp.io/en/abp/latest/Best-Practices/Index) and consists of several NuGet and NPM packages.
-See the guide if you want to understand the packages and relations between them.

 ### Packages

 This module follows the [module development best practices guide](https://docs.abp.io/en/abp/latest/Best-Practices/Index) and consists of several NuGet and NPM packages.
 See the guide if you want to understand the packages and relations between them.